liz-is/readhic/README.md

 and [GenomicInteractions](http://www.bioconductor.org/packages/release/bioc/html/GenomicInteractions.html)
 packages for more information and useful functions for manipulating these objects.

-Note: for interchromosomal contacts use the function "read_rao_huntley_data_interchr"
+Note: for interchromosomal contacts use the function "read_rao_huntley_data_interchr", only "interchromosomal" and "genome-wide" normalization vectors can be used.
+Keep in mind that they are not available for all datasets.

 ## Example usage